Organizational Transformation at a Pediatric ED

 - Patient Flow Redesign: A direct bedding strategy was instituted when beds in the back were open.
 In addition, hall bed usage was removed.

 - Patient Throughput Manager (PTM) Role to improve admission times: This role focuses on hospital-wide patient throughput accountability.
 The PTM monitors and tracks the status of admission, discharges, and transfers throughout the hospital.
 In addition, the PTM focuses on anticipating admission bed requirements from the ED and eliminating barriers for those admissions.

 USACS also ensured that each proposed solution was “stress-tested” by running scenarios with peak season volumes.
 Results from those tests indicated positive results were sustained even during peak season volume surges.

 The ED began seeing significant improvements in their metrics within the first week of implementing the optimal solutions.
 For example, Door to Provider times and patients leaving without being seen were both dramatically decreased.
 The ED also saw a nearly empty waiting room despite high patient volumes.
-See Figures 1 and 2 above for examples of the metrics improvements experienced after implementation.
+See Figures 1 and 2 below for examples of the metrics improvements experienced after implementation.

 If you’d like to explore all USACS can offer your facility and join our nationwide network of partners, contact us today.